gustavohrgomes/gustavohrgomes/README.md

 My name is Gustavo, I am 23 years old, living in Araraquara-SP, Brazil.

 ### About me 🔭
-I'm a Fullstack Developer, working with .Net ecosystem, mostly C#, .Net Framework MVC and .Net Core.
+I'm a Junior Software Developer.

+In the company that I work for, we mostly use .Net Core in the backend, Angular in the frontend, and React Native for mobile apps.

-When I'm not at work, I'm studying about the technologies that we use on my job and about the javascript ecosystem, wich includes ReactJS, React-Native and NodeJS.
+When I'm not working, I'm studying about the technologies that we use on my job and about the javascript ecosystem, wich includes ReactJS, React Native and NodeJS.

 ### You can find me on... 🔎